-Regularly having your HVAC system cleaned and tuned up can boost its performance and help lower your energy costs because an HVAC system that’s well-maintained can use much less energy than one that is not.
+Regularly having your HVAC system cleaned and tuned up can boost its performance and help lower your energy costs because a well-maintained HVAC system can use much less energy than one that is not.
 But what else can you do?
 Here are more simple steps you can perform to revamp your La Puente home’s energy efficiency.

 - Seal any leaks around your windows and doors.
 Apply caulk or weatherstripping in the spots you notice leaks.

 - While you’re at it, ensure your ducts are properly sealed to stop air leaks and insulate them if needed.
-If they are leaking, that means you are losing valuable heated or cooled air.
-Properly sealing and insulating ducts is even more critical if they are placed in the attic, a vented crawlspace or any other unconditioned area.
+If they are leaking, that means you are losing valuably heated or cooled air.
+Properly sealing and insulating ducts is even more critical if they are placed in the attic, a vented crawlspace, or any other unconditioned area.

 - Set your thermostat as high as comfortably possible in the summer.
 To help possibly keep your cooling bill lower, keep the difference between the indoor and outdoor temperatures as small as possible.
 According to the Department of Energy, you can save nearly 10% a year on heating and cooling by simply turning your thermostat back 7° to 10°F from its usual setting for 8 hours a day.
 If you turn on a ceiling fan in conjunction with your air conditioner, you can raise your thermostat setting by about 4°F without negatively disturbing your comfort.

-- Don’t place lamps, TV sets or other heat-generating appliances near your thermostat.
-This practice can make your air conditioner to run longer than needed because your thermostat senses heat from these appliances and thinks your home needs cooled.
+- Don’t place lamps, TV sets, or other heat-generating appliances near your thermostat.
+This practice can make your air conditioner run longer than needed because your thermostat senses heat from these appliances and thinks your home needs cooled.

-If you’ve got more questions about how to increase your home’s energy efficiency, think it could be time for more energy-efficient equipment or simply want to arrange a regular maintenance appointment, call Temp Air System Inc at 800-630-0082 and our experts are ready to help.
+If you’ve got more questions about how to increase your home’s energy efficiency, think it could be time for more energy-efficient equipment, or simply want to arrange a regular maintenance appointment, call Temp Air System Inc. and our experts are ready to help.